rollends/burritOSPrivate/README.md

-# Kernel 3
+# Kernel 4
 A compiled version of the source code in this repository can be found at the following URL:
 ```
-/u/cs452/tftp/ARM/tpetrick/k3.elf
+/u/cs452/tftp/ARM/tpetrick/k4.elf
 ```
 Alternatively, the source code can be compiled using GNU make by running `make` in the top level directory (the same one as this README).
-This will produce the ELF binary file `./bin/k3.elf`.
+This will produce the ELF binary file `./bin/k4.elf`.

 The binary can be loaded on the board by running the following command in
-Reboot:
+Redboot:
 ```
-load -b 0x00218000 -h 10.15.167.5 "/u/cs452/tftp/ARM/tpetrick/k3.elf"
+load -b 0x50000 -h 10.15.167.5 "/u/cs452/tftp/ARM/tpetrick/k3.elf"
 ```

 It can then be run by issuing the `go` command.
-The test tasks will use the clock server and notifier to test delay commands.
-It the dumps performance data for all processes.
-The Idle Task is highlighted.

-The expected output can be found in clockTestOutput.txt.

-0     idle task
-1     initial task
-2     name server
-3     clock server
-4     clock notifier
-5     performance task
-6-9   delay test tasks
+An interface similar to the A0 submission will appear, including a wall clock, sensor list and switch list.
+The percentage of time spent in the idle task will be printed underneath the clock.
+The following commands to control the trains can be entered:

+* tr id speed   Set train id to speed
+* sw id S|C     Set switch id to Straight or Curved
+* rv id         Reverse train id
+* q             Quit the program

+Sensor state is continuously polled and updates the UI every time a new sensor is triggered.
+The UI will also show the current state (S or C) of each switch.